dask/dask/docs/source/institutional-faq.rst

 -   The thread/process mixture to deal with GIL-holding computations (which are rare in Numpy/Pandas/Scikit-Learn workflows)
--   Partition size, like should you have 100 MB chunks or 1 GB chunks
+-   Partition size, like if should you have 100 MB chunks or 1 GB chunks

 That being said, almost no institution's needs are met entirely by the common case, and given the variety of problems that people throw at Dask, exceptional problems are commonplace.
-In these cases we recommend watching the dashboaad during execution to see what is going on.
+In these cases we recommend watching the dashboard during execution to see what is going on.
 It can commonly inform you what's going wrong, so that you can make changes to your system.